 Gramps brought his cherry picker over and we removed the 216 engine from it's 60 year resting place.

 February 4, 2011

-Picked up the body panels from Miller Soda Blasting in Steelville.
+I picked up the body panels from Miller Soda Blasting in Steelville.
 The trip home became a bit exciting.
-About a mile after getting on I-44 one of the tie downs holding the chevy bed on the top of my truck bed came loose.
+About a mile after getting on I-44 one of the tie downs holding the Chevy bed on the top of my truck bed came loose.
 The snow covered shoulder made it difficult to pull over.
-I limped along about a mile to the next exit where I did a better job of securing everything.
+I limped along about a mile to the next off ramp where I did a better job of securing everything.
 When I got to St. Louis I delivered them to various body shops.
-Every shop took more panels than we expected.
 It was definitely a good day.
-Phil would be very humbled.

 January 26, 2011

 Picked up fenders from being blasted and delivered to Elite Customs and Collision.
 Originally they were donating reconditioning of one fender.
 When I showed up the owner said, "Give them all to me".
 Thank you Elite Customs and Collision!

 January 25, 2011

 Delivered body panels, cab, hood, doors, bed, to Miller Soda Blasting.
 Thanks for the trailer Roy.
 Had a message from Gramps that Beiers Auto Parts donated a water pump and Beiers U-haul donated a fan belt.
 Thank you Beiers!